yuqitanyq/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the related mechanism behaves at each step:

-1. The user enters the request command and provides the index of the patron to related to.
+1. The user enters the related command and provides the index of the patron to relate to.
-2. `LibTaskParser` creates a new `BookCommandParser` after preliminary processing of user input, which in turns creates a new `RelatedBookCommandParser`.
+2. `LibTaskParser` creates a new `BookCommandParser` after preliminary processing of user input, which in turn creates a new `RelatedBookCommandParser`.
 3. `RelatedBookCommandParser` creates a new `RelatedBookCommand` based on the processed input.
 4. `RelatedBookCommand` object would be returned to `LogicManager`.
 5. `LogicManager` then executes the `RelatedBookCommand` object.
-6. `RelatedBookCommand` calls `Model#getFilteredPatronList()` to get the list of displayed patrons, and then gets the patron to be related at the specified index.
+6. `RelatedBookCommand` calls `Model#getFilteredPatronList()` to get the list of displayed patrons, and then gets the patron at that specified index.
 7. `RelatedBookCommand` then creates a `BookRelatedToPatronPredicate` object named `predicate` with the patron.
 8. `RelatedBookCommand` calls `Model#updateFilteredBookList()` with the `predicate`, resulting in the book list to be updated to display all the books borrowed and requested by the patron.
 9. Finally, `RelatedBookCommand` creates a `CommandResult` and returns it to `LogicManager` to complete the command.